emre-h/TOGG-Case-Study/README.md

 ```makefile
 obj-$(CONFIG_EMR_VEHICLE)   += emr_vehicle.o
 ```
-Or it can be just added for not dealing with defconfig files:
+Or it can be added like this for not dealing with defconfig files.
+Kernel will build it without config option:
 ```makefile
 obj-y += emr_vehicle.o
 ```